 Removing turf grass with other water-wise plants is a drought conscious option that seems to be catching on.
 Consider one of these eco alternatives.

 One of the easiest ways to get inspired about a new project is to walk around our growing grounds.
 It’s guaranteed to reinvigorate your creative spirit and spark a new idea or two for an upcoming project or installation.

 In a drought stricken environment like this, what’s a landscape pro to do when your project’s success depends on life-giving water?
 Just go native.

 Trees provide the essential structure and foundation for any successful landscape project.
 So if you’re looking for some out of the box inspiration for uncommon trees, we have a few recommendations.

-For installations that require low maintenance plants that are stingy on water needs, nothing could be better or easier than succulents
+For Bay Area gardens that require beautiful, low maintenance plants that are stingy on water, nothing could be better or easier than water wise succulents.

 There are a number of grasses that provide striking foliage and impressive visual impact throughout the winter season and all year long.